LuMarian/ValueSnake/README.md

 ## What is ValueSnake

+First of all, I am just a Data guy, not a Dev, so I am not in the software security dependencies or whatever business.
+So I have no clue if there is anything in the background of these apps that might become vulnerable in the future.
+It will not be regularly maintained, not do I take any responsibility for any issues that might arise in the future.
+Just to be sure... :)

 These applications or plugins are designed as a simple extension/improvement for the current use with [OpenSkyPlus](https://github.com/OpenSkyPlus/OpenSkyPlus) (1.1.1) and the [Springbok (MLM2PRO) Connector](https://github.com/springbok/MLM2PRO-GSPro-Connector) (1.10.16) for Using a separate Putting method (like ExPutt) in GSPro.
 The name comes from a quick first draft random name “ValueKing”, that my brother made in C# and my implementation in the easiest way possible – python – hence “Snake”.
 I have built upon the OpenSkyPlus Framework and simply modified the code slightly for it to work.
 I don’t want to repost the whole project, nor do I want to start a pull request as this feature is very specific to people using Springbok, so I am only posting the updated .dll files.
 Regarding ValueSnake, I have shared the source code which is really not that impressive and on which I will be very happy to take improvements for.